leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 ### Step 2:

-At a minimum, we’ll need to add one model.
-We’ll create a user form with an avatar.
+At a minimum, you’ll need to add one model.
+You’ll create a user form with an avatar.
 Use the scaffold generator to create the necessary files:
 `rails g scaffold user name:string email:string`
 `bin/rails db:migrate`

-We’ll also need a root route so we don’t have to manually navigate to the Users page.
+You’ll also need a root route so you don’t have to manually navigate to the Users page.
 In your editor of choice, open `routes.rb` and add `root to: “users#index"`

 Open the application to make sure it’s up and running:
 `rails s` and navigate to `http://localhost:3000/` - you should see the Users Index page.